hemilabs/heminetwork/localnode/NODE_RUNNING.md

 > [!WARNING]
 > Over time, these disk space requirements will grow.
 The above values represent the current requirements (as of
 > Q1 2025) with a buffer that should be sufficient for at least an additional year.
+It is highly recommended to monitor
+> disk usage to prevent the node from running out of disk space.

 #### ulimits